vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## enableBrowserLogging
-It enables the Chromium browser logging, e.g. "--v=0" (see https://www.chromium.org/for-testers/enable-logging/).
+It enables the Chromium browser logging for the specified session indexes.

-*Type*: `string`
+*Type*: `index`

 *Default*: `""`